Ways to Save

 Single pane windows should be replaced with double pane, Low E windows with a U value between .30 and .39.

-How efficient is my central heat & air conditioning unit?
+How efficient is my central air conditioning unit?

 Units that are 10-15 years old aren’t very energy efficient.
 In the cooling mode, energy efficiency is based on the unit’s SEER or EER.
 Anything greater than 10 is good, 12 is better.
-As of January 2006, the minimum requirement is a SEER 13.
 In the heating mode, look for the HSPF for heat pumps or COPS for geothermal systems.
 The higher the number, the more you will save.
-Learn more about Efficient Heating & Cooling.